IBM/solsa/README.md

 ### Kubernetes Cluster Setup

+We assume that you have already configured `kubectl` to be able to access each Kubernetes cluster you will be using with SolSA.

 Note: If you are installing SolSA on an IKS cluster, we assume your cluster is already properly configured to enable you to pull images from the IBM Container Registry.
 If it is not, please see the instructions at https://cloud.ibm.com/docs/containers?topic=containers-images.

-We assume that you have already configured `kubectl` to be able to access each Kubernetes cluster you will be using with SolSA.
+On each cluster:
 1. Install SEED operators from https://github.ibm.com/seed/charts.

 2. Install the Composable operator from https://github.ibm.com/seed/composable.